ArnaudVIGNERON/Set-Up-for-Data-Analyst-Data-Scientist-projects/README.md

 └── tests

 Each tool has a specific role:

-Tool	Purpose
-Git	Track code changes
+Git	tracks code changes
 GitHub	Store and share projects online
-VS Code	Write and run code
+VS Code	to run your code
 pyenv-win	Manage Python versions
 uv	Manage virtual environments and packages
 Ruff	Format code and detect issues
-Jupyter	Explore data interactively
+Jupyter	allows you to xplore data interactively